yenapark-dev/fruit-market-web-app/README.md

 # fruit-market-web-app
-A web app of my ecommerce store using SQLite
+A web app of my e-commerce store using SQLite

 <p>Dynamic pages with HTML, Bootstrap, and Python Flask</p>